Entanglement Routing Based on Fidelity Curves: Entanglement propagation

 \section{Entanglement propagation}

 The previous section only concerned entanglement generation between nodes that are directly connected.
 As mentioned before, it is also possible to generate entanglement between nodes that are not directly connected, provided that there is a path connecting them.
-Let us consider the simple example in Fig.~\ref{fig1}(c): although node $A$ and $C$ do not share an ebit, it is possible to generate one using a swap operation between the two qubits in node B~\cite{insidequantum}.
+Let us consider the simple example in Fig.~\ref{fig1}(c): although node $A$ and $C$ do not share an ebit, it is possible to generate one using a swap operation between the two qubits in node $B$~\cite{caleffi2017optimal, Pirandola2019, chakraborty2020entanglement, Bugalho2023, ghaderibaneh2022efficient, Pant2019}.
 This operation comes with a cost in terms of the quality of the entanglement generated, as seen in Fig.~\ref{fig1}(d).
-The fidelity curve for the entanglement generated between A and C (Fig.~\ref{fig1}(d)), is considerably worse than the fidelity curves for the entanglement generated between $A$ and $B$, and $B$ and $C$ (Fig.~\ref{fig1}(a-b)).
+The fidelity curve for the entanglement generated between $A$ and $C$ (Fig.~\ref{fig1}(d)) is considerably worse than the fidelity curves for the entanglement generated between $A$ and $B$, and $B$ and $C$ (Fig.~\ref{fig1}(a-b)).
 How to compute such fidelity curves is highly dependent on the type of noise affecting the qubits, and also on the exact procedure used to create a connection between nodes $A$ and $B$.
-In the present work, we assume that the noise affecting our entangled pairs can be described by a uniform depolarising channel originating in Werner states~\cite{PhysRevA.40.4277}, given by
+It is often assumed that the noise affecting ebits can be described by a uniform depolarizing channel originating in Werner states~\cite{Bugalho2023}, whose quality is often characterized by the Werner parameter $\gamma$, related to the fidelity as $\gamma = (4F-1)/3$.
+Werner states have the convenient property that swapping two or more Werners generates another Werner state with a fidelity that is rather easy to calculate: the end-to-end $\gamma$ parameter is obtained by the product of the $\gamma$ parameters of each of its links \cite{Bugalho2023}.
+For the example, let us consider Fig.~(\ref{fig1}), where the entangled states between the nodes $A$ and $B$, and $B$ and $C$, the $\gamma$ parameter of the Werner state connecting path between A and C is the just the multiplication of the $\gamma$ paremter of the Werner states connecting and $A$ and $B$ and $B$ and $C$~\cite{Bugalho2023}, and with it we can then easy find the fidelity.
+In the rest of the paper, the term ``fidelity curves'' will be used to denote both fidelity and Werner parameter vs. channel capacity, given they linear relation.